oliveira002/FEUP-CPD/assign2/README.md

 - [x] Minimize thread overheads: By using fixed thread pools we are capable of minimizing thread overhead, since thread creation is done at the start and any tasks that need a thread that is not available just wait until one is, instead of creating another.
 - [x] Avoid slow clients: With the usage of nio's multiplexed non-blocking I/O we were able to stop slow clients from ever halting the system.

+## Additional info
+This section was written after the deadline, so it's up to the teacher to decide whether or not they want to take this into consideration.
+The official submission can be found [here](https://git.fe.up.pt/cpd/2223/t04/g13/-/tags/assignment2)

+### Game
+The game itself is very similar to the well known "kahoot".
+On this verison, the player is matched with other players and they're tasked with answering a question the fastest possible to get more points.
+Said points are converted to elo at the end of a ranked match.

+### Project architecture

+All the I/O exclusive to the game is done through the usage of multiplexed non-blocking I/O from the nio package.
+To handle the game execution, we have a thread pool and, to simplify, each game also has a thread pool for it's players.
+There's also two single threads executing background tasks every seconds: ranked queue management and connection loss players management.
+This means that, in total, we have a maximum of 1 + MAX_GAMES*MAX_PLAYERS + 2 threads open at all times.

+### Limitations
+Although none were mandatory, we're aware that the developed project has a few limitations:
+- There's no input validation on the client or server side.
+If one were to put a wrong input despite the guidance of what the valid inputs are, everything would crash.
+- It's possible that a user logs in with the credentials of another logged in user.
+- The elo gained/lost by players in a ranked match should be based on the skill of the opponents, but isn't.
+- If the game thread pool is full and a new game is scheduled to start, when there's an available thread, there's no checks to see if all the players are still connected and the game starts nonetheless (not tested).
+- When the server stops, sometimes the clients crash and sometimes they continue executing as if nothing happened until there's a communication attempt.
+- If a game is queued for execution while the game thread pool is full the game will be queued until a free thread is available, but the players are not warned of this in any way.
+- If a player disconnects mid game, the server crashes.

 ## Group members and evaluation:

 1. Diogo Babo (up202004950@up.pt) - 25%